-Niels Schreuder (AGC Glass Europe), Sandrine Dixson-Declève (Director, CISL's EU Office), Princess Laurentien van Oranje, and Harry Verhaar (Philips Lighting) at the launch of The Atlas Project on low carbon schools on 11 November 2011 at Kariboe Primary School, Heemskerk, The Netherlands, on Dutch Sustainability Day
+Niels Schreuder (AGC Glass Europe), Sandrine Dixson-Declève (Director, Cambridge Institute for Sustainability Leadership (CISL)'s EU Office), Princess Laurentien van Oranje, and Harry Verhaar (Philips Lighting) at the launch of The Atlas Project on low carbon schools on 11 November 2011 at Kariboe Primary School, Heemskerk, The Netherlands, on Dutch Sustainability Day

 July 2013: Campaign partner of 'A world you like, with a climate you like'